dlkakbs/biomed-research/README.md

 The PI reserve is configurable through `PI_PAYOUT_RESERVE_BPS`, so the full budget is not blindly redistributed.

-## Who Pays Whom

-At a high level:

-- `Client -> ERC-8183 escrow`
-  funds the outer research job

-- `PI agent -> x402 sellers`
-  pays for literature, DrugDB, pathway, red-team, and review services through Circle Gateway

-- `Finalizer -> ERC-8183 resolution`
-  completes or rejects the job onchain after review

-- `PI wallet -> internal agents`
-  distributes post-run internal payouts only after successful completion

-If the report fails the quality gate:

-- the run is marked rejected
-- the escrow is refunded onchain
-- internal payouts are skipped

 ## Report Policy

 The system is intentionally selective.